TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 7/1 Kings 7.3.md

 ---

-And it was covered with cedar above over the forty and five beams, that were upon the pillars; fifteen in a row.
+It was covered with cedar above over the forty-five beams, that were on the pillars; fifteen in a row.